yoostrap/slideshows/readme.txt

 - Utilize Autoplay for dynamic presentations.
 - Customize appearance to match your brand.
 - Toggle pagination visibility as per your preference.
-- Set dimensions and borders to images for precise control.
-- Maintain image aspect ratio for a polished look.
-- Expand images on click for enhanced viewing.
+- Restrict slideshow creation based on user roles for enhanced security.
-- Fine-tune image scale for perfect presentation.
-- Apply filters for creative effects, including two-tone color transformations while retaining the original image integrity.

 == Screenshots ==
 1. Sample slideshow (front-end)
 2. Add as many slides as you want
+3. Sample product slideshow (front-end)

 == Changelog ==
+= 1.0.4 =
+* [NEW] Added feature to restrict slideshow creation based on user roles for enhanced security.
+* [ENHANCEMENT] Enhanced plugin extensibility by adding additional filters and hooks for developers to customize functionality.

 = 1.0.3 =
-* [ENHANCEMENT] Added 5+ filters for more customization.
+* [ENHANCEMENT] Added filters  and hooks for plugin customization.
 * [NEW] Freemius integration!
 * [FIX] Bug fixes and enhancements.
 * [NEW] Added blueprint.json file for users' preview in WordPress.